History highlights

 THE BOTANICAL GARDEN OF THE MEDICAL ACADEMY IN BIALYSTOK

-The Medical University of Bialystok, following in the footsteps of other noble universities in the world, also had its Botanical Garden and Medicinal Plants Garden.
-It was established in 1950 in a part of the Palace Park.
+The Medical University of Bialystok, following in the footsteps of other noble universities worldwide, decided to have its Botanical Garden and Medicinal Plants Garden.
+It was set up in 1950 within the Palace Park.

 1955

-THE MAB’s BIAŁYSTOK ANNUALS - THE FIRST SCIENTIFIC JOURNAL
+THE MAB BIAŁYSTOK ANNUALS - THE FIRST SCIENTIFIC JOURNAL

 1956